jgarro-MrG/fsd-midterm/mcq/midterm.md

 ## FSD Midterm - Multiple Choice Questions

-### Instructions
-Read the question carfelly and all the choices before making your selection.
+**Instructions**: Read the question carfelly and all the choices before making your selection.

----

 1) What is the proper way to declare a variable for the string “John Doe”?